 Avoid Betting on Bad Lines

 Maximizing your bankroll in sports betting may depend in part on your ability to distinguish between good and bad betting lines.
-Remember, not all lines are created equal, as while some offer inherent value, others may be priced erroneously and in a way that makes wagering prohibitive.
+Remember, not all lines are created equal.
+While some offer inherent value, others may be priced erroneously and in a way that makes wagering prohibitive.

-Over time, you can also measure your bets against the ‘closing line value’ (CLV) metric.
-This tells you whether you’ve wagered at odds that are superior to the closing price (beaten the market), or achieved a negative CLV by failing to bet at optimal odds.
+You will also want to pay attention to your lines (and bets) against the ‘closing line value’ (CLV) metric.
+This tells you whether you’ve wagered at odds that are superior to the closing price (beaten the market) or achieved a negative CLV by failing to bet at optimal odds.

 Stop Yourself from Chasing Losses